Lucasfrota/MachineLearningElasticComponent/README.md

 # How it works

-All the used artificial intelligence techniques used in this project was provided by Weka's API version 3.8.
+All the artificial intelligence techniques used in this project was provided by Weka's API version 3.8.
 More information about weka may be found in [their website](https://www.cs.waikato.ac.nz/ml/weka/)

 # Information about the data